 Marley and Me is a comedy about a dog but also a tear-jerker because Marley dies, as dogs will do.
 I’d already seen the movie but I still cried like a baby.
 I’m talking crocodile tears that spilled from my eyes, missed my cheeks entirely, then landed on Jack, who lounged on my lap.
 Pathetic?
 Yeah, I’d say so.

-Now that you Marley and Me virgins are back with us, let’s continue..
+Now that you virgins of Marley and Me are back with us, let’s continue..

 Today was relatively relaxing, I’m relieved to say.
 It’s been hectic lately so any chance I get to work in the garden, or bake, is a good day.
 Then in the evening I sat down to watch the movie and that’s when Jack decided to join me.

 I’d say Jack’s a unique lad with the personality of a dog who quite often resembles Marley because Jack also can be an unruly troublemaker.
 In essence, quite a character.
 I knew the moment I trapped him as a young feral that he was special.

 As you may have read here before, Jack has a bit of the devil in him.
 Almost daily he gets into a scuffle with one of my 3 other cats by grooming them about the head and neck until he becomes a tad overstimulated.
 That’s when his vampire side comes out and he tries to bite the neck of the poor unsuspecting cat he’s grooming.

 To be fair, my other cats are kinda dumb.
 They should know by now what Jack’s up to but I suspect they enjoy the tongue massage enough to put up with the end result — Jack walking away with a tuft of fur protruding from his mouth.

 Another devilish trait of his is attacking my feet when I’m in bed.
 One toe twitch and Jack clamps his razor-like nails into my foot and holds on.
 I literally have to pry his claws out of my skin.
 Not one of his most endearing traits.